 by Mike Ratliff

-I charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by his appearing and his kingdom: preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.
-(2 Timothy 4:1-2 ESV)
+1 I solemnly charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by His appearing and His kingdom: 2 preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.
+2 Timothy 4:1-2 (NASB)

 Without a doubt the culture in the 21st Century is “out of season” for the Gospel.
 Resistance to the truth of God’s Word is strong because our society has rejected absolute truth.
 Along with this is the downgrade in morals.
 I was a teenager in the 1960’s.
-Even in that “free love” culture there would never be the filth allowed on TV that we see in prime time shows in our time such as “My Name is Earl.”
+Even in that “free love” culture there would never be the filth allowed on TV that we see in prime time shows in our time.
 However, our Lord Jesus Christ preached the exclusivity of the Gospel.
 He confronted sin head on, but in our time it seems that the majority of preachers water down the message so they won’t offend people by preaching against sin.

-This “seeker-sensitive gospel” is not THE GOSPEL.
+This “Seeker-Sensitive Gospel” is not THE GOSPEL.
 The “Social Justice Gospel” is not THE GOSPEL.
 The “NAR Gospel” is not THE GOSPEL.
 The “Prosperity Gospel” is not THE GOSPEL.
 Nor is the Jesus they present the real Jesus of the Bible.
-However, if we confront these things along with the New Evangelism of Rob Bell, for instance, then even the pagans descend upon us rebuking us for our divisive, polemic message.
+However, if we confront these things then even their apologists descend upon us rebuking us for our divisive, polemic message.
 They claim that all religions are valid and it is wrong for any adherent to a religion to claim that his or her “faith” is superior in any way to anyone else’s.
 I am not exaggerating this because I have experienced this many times.

 Paul was actually a refugee in Athens.
 He had been forced to flee Thessalonica and Berea when the Jews there became outraged at the message of the Gospel (Acts 17:1-15).
 The Athenian culture was quite sophisticated.
 It was home to the Epicurean and Stoic philosophers.
 However, it was also pagan to the core.
 The city was full of idols.
 Paul became offended with the idolatry and so he began reasoning with all who would hear.
 He reasoned from scripture.
 The philosophers heard Paul and brought him to Mars Hill to speak.
 The group he spoke to was some of the most astute philosophers in the city.
 However, they really were not interested in Paul’s message.
 They simply wanted some “entertainment.”

-So Paul, standing in the midst of the Areopagus, said: “Men of Athens, I perceive that in every way you are very religious in all respects.
-23 For while I was passing through and examining the objects of your worship, I found also an altar with this inscription, ‘To the unknown god.’
-What therefore you worship as unknown, this I proclaim to you.
-(Acts 17:22-23 ESV)
+22 So Paul stood in the midst of the Areopagus and said, “Men of Athens, I observe that you are very religious in all respects.
+23 For while I was passing through and examining the objects of your worship, I also found an altar with this inscription, ‘TO AN UNKNOWN GOD.’
+Therefore what you worship in ignorance, this I proclaim to you.
+Acts 17:22-23 (NASB)

 What did he tell them?
 He starts by telling them that God IS.
 He used the altar to an unknown god to clarify that the Athenians were ignorant and he was going to give them the truth.
 All people are religious.
 It is how God created our race.
 We must worship someone or something.
 The religion of the Athenians was one of worshiping in ignorance.
 This is exactly what Paul wrote of in Romans 1-2.

-For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth in unrighteousness, 19 because that which is known about God is evident within them; for God made it evident to them.
-Romans 1:18 ESV)
+18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, 19 because that which is known about God is evident within them; for God made it evident to them.
+Romans 1:18-19 (NASB)

-The God who made the world and everything in it, being Lord of heaven and earth, does not live in temples made by man, nor is he served by human hands, as though he needed anything, since he himself gives to all mankind life and breath and everything.
-And he made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place, that they should seek God, in the hope that they might feel their way toward him and find him.
-Yet he is actually not far from each one of us, for “‘In him we live and move and have our being’; as even some of your own poets have said, “‘For we are indeed his offspring.’
-Being then God’s offspring, we ought not to think that the divine being is like gold or silver or stone, an image formed by the art and imagination of man.
-(Acts 17:24-29 ESV)
+24 The God who made the world and all things in it, since He is Lord of heaven and earth, does not dwell in temples made with hands; 25 nor is He served by human hands, as though He needed anything, since He Himself gives to all people life and breath and all things; 26 and He made from one man every nation of mankind to live on all the face of the earth, having determined their appointed times and the boundaries of their habitation, 27 that they would seek God, if perhaps they might grope for Him and find Him, though He is not far from each one of us; 28 for in Him we live and move and exist, as even some of your own poets have said, ‘For we also are His children.’
+29 Being then the children of God, we ought not to think that the Divine Nature is like gold or silver or stone, an image formed by the art and thought of man.
+Acts 17:24-29 (NASB)

 Paul began by telling the Athenian philosophers that God IS in vv22-23 then he told them WHO He is in vv24-29.
 I grew up going to church and what Paul taught to these intellectuals is the basics of the theology I was taught from my earliest years until I left home to join the US Navy in 1973.
 These men thought they knew it all yet all of this was new to them.
 I know many today who have this same attitude.
 They see this as supreme foolishness or something that is beneath their dignity.
 However, we must never be ashamed of the Gospel even before people like this.

-For the foolishness of God is wiser than men, and the weakness of God is stronger than men.
-(1 Corinthians 1:25 ESV)
+25 Because the foolishness of God is wiser than men, and the weakness of God is stronger than men.
+1 Corinthians 1:25 (NASB)

 What did Paul teach these men in this sermon about God?
 God is the creator (v24), God is Lord or Ruler of all (v24), God is the Giver not the receiver (v25), God controls all things (v26), and God is the revealer (vv27-29).
 I wonder how much preaching done today actually presents to the hearers these truths about God.

-The times of ignorance God overlooked, but now he commands all people everywhere to repent, because he has fixed a day on which he will judge the world in righteousness by a man whom he has appointed; and of this he has given assurance to all by raising him from the dead.”
-(Acts 17:30-31 ESV)
+30 Therefore having overlooked the times of ignorance, God is now declaring to men that all people everywhere should repent, 31 because He has fixed a day in which He will judge the world in righteousness through a Man whom He has appointed, having furnished proof to all men by raising Him from the dead.”
+Acts 17:30-31 (NASB)